- Price: $195 - Currently available for $65 USD

 Does this course include LIVE Sessions?

-101: Mindfulness Foundations will include two LIVE Sessions in Week 1 and Week 3 of the course.
-These LIVE Sessions are facilitated by an Online Course Guide and are an opportunity for participants to meet with other course participants and to receive practice support as a community.
+101: Mindfulness Foundations includes two LIVE Sessions that will take place in Week 1 and Week 3 of the course.
+LIVE Sessions are guided by an Online Course Guide and typically include a guided practice, a review of course concepts, and an opportunity to connect with other course participants.
+We strongly encourage you to attend the LIVE Sessions -- we often receive feedback from participants that the LIVE Sessions were a highlight of their course experience.

-LIVE Session recordings are only viewable during the 4-week course period.
+LIVE Session recordings are only viewable while the course is open.
 Recordings will not be included in the view-only course materials made available after the course closes.

 Will I receive ongoing access to the course materials?